 What is ulnar nerve compression?

-The ulnar nerve goes round the back of the inner side of your elbow and through a tight tunnel between the forearm muscles.
-Ulnar nerve compression happens when there is increased pressure on the ulnar nerve, usually resulting in numbness in your ring and little fingers.
+The ulnar nerve goes round the back of the inner side of your elbow (sometimes called your ‘funny bone’).
+It then goes through a tight tunnel between the forearm muscles.
+If the tunnel becomes too tight it can cause pressure on the nerve, usually resulting in numbness in your ring and little fingers.